 The sauce is generally onions, spices, tomatoes, bell peppers, and sometimes wine or mushrooms.

 Good refrigerated for 3-4 days.
-Will do well frozen for 3-4 months.
+It will do well frozen for 3-4 months.

 This recipe is listed in these categories.
 See them for more similar recipes.